T

 Activities

-Entry to paid attractions like the Tower of London or West End theatre tickets.
+Entry to major attractions like the Tower of London, West End theatre tickets (mid-range seats).

 Misc